MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-fault-tolerance.md

 The outcome is an estimate of the system availability and informs consideration of the *blast radius*.
 The blast radius is the set of things that won't work given a particular failure.
 Good design aims to limit the scope and severity of that set, since failure is going to happen.
 For example, a failure that blocks creation of new users, but doesn't impact existing ones is less concerning than a failure that stops service for all users.

 Failure rate analysis provides an estimate of the overall system-level availability.
 The analysis identifies the critical dependencies on which that availability relies.
-Where failure rate analysis falls short, it also provides specific, quantitative insights on where improvements are needed and to what extent.
+Where failure rate analysis indicates that system availability falls short, it also provides specific, quantitative insights on where improvements are needed and to what extent.

 For more details on failure mode analysis in Azure, reference [Failure mode analysis for Azure applications](/azure/architecture/resiliency/failure-mode-analysis).